alan-turing-institute/data-safe-haven-team/weekly-standup-template.md

 <!--
 - Blocker
-  - Plan how and when to solve to the blocker
+  - Plan how and when to solve the blocker
 -->

 #### Plans for the week